pnyda/zkjson/README.md

 CLI command to generate a proof / verify a proof would be nice.

 ## Secure cryptography
 According to an audit, the commitment scheme used in Nova, a dependency of Lurk, is not completely hiding.
-I'm not an cryptography expert but I guess we can't use this repository in production until [this issue](https://github.com/microsoft/Nova/issues/174) gets resolved.
+I'm no cryptography expert but I guess we can't use this repository in production until [this issue](https://github.com/microsoft/Nova/issues/174) gets resolved.